 Public opinion has always affected businesses and individuals.
 While purchasing a product or service people often check public reviews about products.
 Companies have realized this and they also want to know what people are thinking about their products and which are the areas that they need to improve.
 Some major sources of public opinion are social media platforms such as Facebook, Twitter, Instagram, etc.

-In one of my previous articles (add a link to ham and spam messages classification article), I explained how to classify ham and spam messages using machine learning.
+In one of my previous articles, I explained how to classify ham and spam messages using machine learning.
 In this article, you will solve another text classification problem.
 You will see how you can find public sentiment from tweets about 6 US airlines by classifying tweets into their categories i.e. positive, neutral, and negative, using machine learning techniques in Python.
-So, let’s begin without an ado.
+So, let’s begin without any further ado.

 import numpy as np import pandas as pd import nltk import re import matplotlib.pyplot as plt import seaborn as sns %matplotlib inline